new-atlantic/smokeparrot/README.rst

 This test version of Smokeparrot has been tested on the Linux-based wireless router firmware OpenWRT_.
 The test version of Smokeparrot is placed under the directory */smokeparrot/*, that is, outside the regular file system hierarchy used on OpenWRT.
 A symbolic link to */smokeparrot/cgi/smokeparrot.cgi* should be placed into /www/cgi-bin/.
 This version does not integrate with the LuCi web user interface on OpenWRT.

 .. _OpenWRT: http://www.openwrt.org/

+See INSTALL_ for

+.. _INSTALL: INSTALL specific instructions on how to test this prototype.

 Messages
 ========